blackflux/js-gardener/README.md

 # Using Flow

-Define your flow interfaces in `flow-typed` (as flow) and then use the `// @flow` syntax to enable for appropriate files.
+Define your flow interfaces in `flow-typed` folder (as plain flow) and then use the `// @flow` syntax to enable for appropriate files.
-Use the flow comment syntax to annotate your files.
-Note that the [flow comment](https://flow.org/en/docs/types/comments/) style is required since there is no compilation step.
+Use the [flow comment syntax](https://flow.org/en/docs/types/comments/) to annotate your files.
+Note that the flow comment style is required since there is no compilation step.

 Consider using [flow-typed](https://github.com/flowtype/flow-typed) to auto generate flow schemas.